 This was primarily written for 9N/2N/8N tractors that I use (a Ford 3000 was recently added to the fleet).

 Most of this web site is about tractor repairs, restoration, and maintenance.
 I do enjoy working on my tractors, but all this would be pretty pointless, if I didn't also enjoy using them.
-Some tractors get fixed up so pretty they only come out to attend shows and ride in parades.
+Some tractors get fixed up so pretty they only come out to attend shows and parades.
 Not mine, one did make it to a show, once, but mostly they work.
-When our tractors work, we usually need IMPLEMENTS.
+When our tractors work, we need IMPLEMENTS.
+Implements is just a fancy word for tools.
+Any excuse to buy more tools is a very good thing.
+The root cause of my tractor addiction is finally revealed.
 All of my implements are used, and some have been abused.
-There is nothing wrong with used implements, especially since they are often "thrown-in" when we buy a tractor.
-It never hurts to ask a seller, "what comes with the tractor".
+Used implements often have plenty of life in them, and if we remember to ask, an implement or two will often be "thrown-in" when we are looking at buying a tractor.
+It never hurts to ask a seller, "What comes with the tractor".
 No telling what might get thrown in, especially if they think it will help seal the deal.

 Very few tractors are designed to shift on-the-fly.
-In most cases you select what gear you want to use first, then ease the clutch out until it is fully engaged.
-Think about it.
+In most cases you select what gear you want to use, then ease the clutch out to start the tractor moving.
+In higher (faster) gears this can seem like a lot of time "riding" the clutch.
 This makes sense.
-All speeds available are slower than first gear in any car.
-Most of my work is done in second gear with all my tractors.
-That seems strange since all of them have different sets of gears.
+In most gears any tractor is moving much slower than we drive down the street.
+With most tractors second gear seems to be the main "working" gear for most implements.
+That seems strange since all of my tractors have different sets of main gears, and different auxiliary (overdrive and underdrive) transmissions.
 My 2N has an overdrive that provides six forward gears and two reverse.
 My 8N has a Sherman combo that provides 12 forward gears and three reverse.
-The 3000 has a dual range 4 speed with 8 forward gears and two reverse.
-That is a lot of gears to be familiar with.
+The 3000 has the dual range 4 speed with 8 forward gears and two reverse.
+That is a lot of gears.

 Stabilizers are often confused with Stays.
 No, "stay" isn't just an abbreviation for stabilizer.
 Stay bars are adjustable bars that go from the top link to the lower lift arms when using a draw bar.
 Stay bars are used to keep the draw bar down low when pulling something.
 The lift is gravity down with no down pressure.
-Without the stay bars the arms would raise up when pulling.
+Without stay bars the arms will raise up when pulling.
+This is very unsafe.
 Never pull anything with the lift arms raised.
 Stay bars usually come with a chain to lock the touch control lever in the down position.
-This is mostly just a reminder not to try and raise the lift when the stays are attached.
-Stays and Stabilizer bars can be used at the sams time with a drawbar if there is enough room to attach them.
+This is just a reminder not to try and raise the lift when the stays are attached.
+Stays and Stabilizer bars can be used at the same time with a drawbar if there is enough room to attach them.

 There are at least three different category 1 top link body lengths, and unless you only use one implement, you will eventually need all of them.
 Some people buy a top link for each implement, so they can leave them set to a specific length.
 That's a little extreme for me.
 I have one of each length, plus one of the original sliding-type adjustable top links.